odevices/docs/er-301/core-pkg/sample-scanner.md

 * Use CV (such as an LFO) to '''scan a sample''' as an interpolated look-up table (i.e. the name-sake application).

 {% include pitfall.html
 content="Don’t be fooled!
-This unit is not a wavetable synthesizer.
-There is no phase accumulator.
+This unit is not a wavetable synthesizer, for that see the [Single Cycle Unit](single-cycle).
+There is no frequency-controlled phase accumulator here.
 Instead the input signal is used to directly lookup output values from a lookup table.
 The lookup table just happens to be loaded from a sample."
 %}

 {% include pitfall.html